-The first step towards your CAT preparation is to have the complete information and knowledge of CAT 2017 Syllabus and important areas for CAT.
-CAT syllabus has been designed to assess the prospective admission-seekers' suitability for MBA education.
-The CAT is a primary filter used by all the 20 IIMs and several hundreds of other reputed colleges like S.P.
+CAT Syllabus - The first step towards your CAT preparation is to have the complete information and knowledge of CAT 2021 Syllabus and the related important areas.
+CAT syllabus has been designed to assess the prospective admission seekers' suitability for MBA education.
+The CAT exam is the primary filter used by all the 20 IIMs and several hundred other reputed colleges like S.P.
 Jain, FMS, MDI, etc. for admission to their MBA programs.
-It is a multiple- choice based test with penalties for wrong answers.
-IIMs don't specify the syllabus as such but based on previous year papers we have developed a comprehensive list of important topics and areas for CAT.
+It has both MCQ and non-MCQ type of questions with penalties for incorrectly answered MCQs.
+Although IIMs do not specify any standard syllabus for CAT, we have developed a comprehensive list of important topics and areas based on previous year CAT papers.

-CAT Verbal Ability & Reading Comprehension Syllabus: Expected Topics
+CAT Syllabus 2021: Verbal Ability & Reading Comprehension (VARC)

-CAT Verbal Ability is one area which has seen the maximum change in topics and structure over the last three years.
-Going by the topics that appeared in the CAT-2016 exam, you need to prepare for the following topics for sure:
+CAT Verbal Ability is one such area that has seen significant changes in topics and structure over the past couple of years.
+Going by the topics that appeared in the CAT 2020 exam, you need to prepare for the following important topics:

 - Paragraph Summary: This is another area which has gained prominence over the last couple of years.

 - Para-jumbles & Misfit Sentences: These two topics have become a regular in the exam over the last couple of years.

 If you look at the above topics, you should be able to notice the absence of a significant number of topics.
 This is because over 70% weightage of VARC is dedicated to RC questions only.
 It is to be noted that there were only 8 VA in CAT 2020, all of which were non-MCQs.
 Nevertheless, the pattern keeps changing and you need to know about all the relevant topics that appeared in the last few years.
 Below are the other important areas of VARC:

 - Sentence Completion